-"Patterned aluminum forms are more expensive, but they are lightweight and durable," reports Becky Kennedy, a sales representative with Precise Forms Inc. of Kansas City, Mo.
-And depending on how well they’re maintained, "you can get 2,500 to 3,000 pours," she adds.
-The metal is stamped to create the pattern.
+“Patterned aluminum forms are more expensive, but they are lightweight and durable,” reports Becky Kennedy, a sales representative with Precise Forms Inc. of Kansas City, Mo.
+And depending on how well they’re maintained, “you can get 2,500 to 3,000 pours,” she adds.
+Stamping the metal creates the pattern.
 Precise Forms offers two kinds of brick — smooth and textured — with deep mortars for extra detail, and a ribbed pattern.
-"A 3-foot wide by 8-foot tall section weighs 83 pounds.
-Ten-foot high forms are available and they can be stacked," Kennedy says.
+“A 3-foot wide by 8-foot tall section weighs 83 pounds.
+Ten-foot high forms are available and they can be stacked,” Kennedy says.

 Flexible forms are ideal for pour-in-place projects.
 With tilt-up applications, the form liners can be as large or as small as the pouring bed requires, according to David Salisbury, president of Polytek Development Corp. of Easton, Pa.
 “Flexible rubber molds can also be used for architectural elements — brackets, moldings, capitals and more — anything that can’t be done in a rigid form.”
 Flexible rubber formliners are utilized in both precast applications as well as with GFRC (glass fiber reinforced concrete) that can be sprayed about 3⁄4″ thick to create strong, hollow, light weight concrete castings of highly decorative objects.

 “Form liners are light and easy to handle, and are a lot cheaper than a standard form,” says Gale Fife, president of Cobblecrete International of Orem, Utah.
 If you use 4-foot by 8-foot or 6-foot by 12-foot forms, you won’t need a lot of ties, he explains.
 “We recommend you stay with a smaller size and stack them.
 The wall will be stronger and you’ll have less problems.”